-Kayarchy - the sea kayaker's online handbook and reference
+Kayarchy - the sea kayaker's free online handbook

 Distress signals & rescue (1) VHF